Gregorio Petit

-Gregorio Jesus Petit (born December 10, 1984) is a Venezuelan professional baseball former infielder and manager for the Stockton Ports of the California League.
+Gregorio Jesus Petit (born December 10, 1984) is a Venezuelan professional baseball former infielder and current manager for the Midland Rockhounds of the Texas League.
 Petit made his major league debut in 2008 with the Oakland Athletics.
 He played in Major League Baseball (MLB) for the Athletics, Houston Astros, New York Yankees, Los Angeles Angels, and Minnesota Twins.

-Career

-Petit was signed by the Oakland Athletics as a non-drafted free agent on July 17, 2001, at 16 years of age.
+Playing career

 Oakland Athletics

+Petit was signed by the Oakland Athletics as an undrafted international free agent on July 17, 2001, at 16 years of age.

 Petit made his major league debut on May 18, 2008, with the Oakland Athletics.
 He appeared in 14 games during the 2008 season, splitting time between second base and shortstop, and batted .348/.400/.435.

 For the 2009 season, he played in 11 games, splitting his time between second base and third base.
-Petit was designated for assignment on February 1, 2010, and then sent outright to the minors.
+Petit was designated for assignment on February 1, 2010.
+He cleared waivers and was sent outright to the Triple-A Sacramento River Cats on February 11.

 Texas Rangers

-On March 24, 2010, Petit was traded to the Texas Rangers for Edwar Ramírez.
+On March 24, 2010, Petit was traded to the Texas Rangers in exchange for Edwar Ramírez.